karlnapf/shogun-wiki/Example_Generation.md

 ```
 # Writing examples

 The meta-language has a simple syntax.
 Statements in the language are either initialisations, assigments, expressions, or a print command.
-Shoguns modular class names are are built-in types of the language, along with the basic types `int`, `bool`, `float`, and `string`.
+Shoguns modular class names are are built-in types of the language, along with the basic types `Int`, `Bool`, `Float`, `Real`, and `String`.
 Statements are separated by newlines.
 Single line comments are support by prepending the line with the symbol `#`.

 It is important to notice that this is a meta-language which is never directly compiled/interpreted and executed.
 To test an example it is therefore necessary to translate it to the target languages and run each of these translations in the respective languages.